GabrieleMaurina/node-red-audio-feature-extraction/README.md

     npm i node-red-contrib-audio-feature-extraction

 ## Usage
 These are a few examples of what can be done with this package.
-**Warning:** Each node of this library appends its configurations to the msg object.
-Only the last node in a flow will carry out all the computations according to all configurations.

 Flows and a test audio file are available in the 'test' folder.
 Make sure that the paths specified inside nodes' configurations are correct before trying to execute the program.
 **Tip:** you can run 'node-red' (or 'sudo node-red' if you are uning linux) from the folder '.node-red/node-modules/node-red-contrib-audio-feature-extraction' and the paths will be automatically correct.

-Sampling audio file, computing stft and extracting mfcc
+Sampling audio file, computing stft, extracting mfcc and saving csv file.
 ![sampler](https://i.imgur.com/eefncOA.png "Sampling, stft, feature extraction")

-Saving wav recieved from mqtt
+Saving wav recieved from mqtt.
 ![wav](https://i.imgur.com/CXa8V5u.png "Wav from mqtt")

-Extract chroma from stft recieved from serial port
+Extract chroma from stft recieved from serial port.
 ![stft](https://i.imgur.com/sgNRxnC.png "Stft from serial port")

-Multiple features allowed
+Multiple features can be extracted at the same time.
 ![features](https://i.imgur.com/e8eClKb.png "Multiple features")

 When no persistance and no wav nodes are present, the result is returned by the last block.
-Print STFT
+In this example the STFT is printed.
 ![features](https://i.imgur.com/pS9ZvSO.png "Multiple features")

+**Warning:** each node of this library appends its configurations to the msg object.
+Only the last node in a flow will carry out all the computations according to all configurations.

 Example flows available here:
 ```json